raycast/script-commands/documentation/ARGUMENTS.md

-## Custom arguments
+## Arguments

-Raycast allows you to set custom input fields into your script to enable you to do things like set items on a todo list or search google for specified terms.
+Raycast allows you to set arguments for your script to enable you to do things like set items on a todo list or search Google for specified terms.

 Use `argument[1..3]` metadata to specify custom arguments that will be displayed as inputs in the search bar when the script is selected.